-Emergency hormonal contraception is sometimes called "the morning after pill."
+Emergency hormonal contraception is sometimes called "the morning after pill" or "postcoital contraception," although these are not the preferred terms, and actually can be misleading.
 It is actually a short course of the hormones found in oral contraceptives taken at a high dose.
 The exact regimen (the number of pills and the number of days) depends on the type of oral contraceptive used.

 Find out what women really need.